 State Income Tax Deductions

 Minnesota follows federal rules for determining the number of allowances to claim for Minnesota tax withholding purposes.
 According to Minnesota regulations, the number of allowances you claim for Minnesota withholding cannot exceed the number you claim for federal withholding.
-Minnesota taxes are calculated using the Minnesota Withholding Computer Formula (pdf).
+Minnesota taxes are calculated using the Minnesota Withholding Tax Tables (pdf).

 If you claim the same number of allowances for both state and federal taxes, you can use the federal Form W-4.
 If you fill out your W-4 online (from the My Pay tab in MyU, click on W-4 Tax Information), you will automatically complete both forms.